ukparliament/procedure-parsing/public/comments/route_hash.rb.md

-# Module to initialise, create and update a hash of a hash of route attributes keyed off a route.
+# Module to initialise, create and update a hash of a hash of route attributes keyed off the ID of a route.

 module PARSE_ROUTE_HASH
-## Method to initialise a hash of a hash of route attributes keyed off a route.
+## Method to initialise a hash of a hash of route attributes keyed off the ID of a route.

 We use this to store values that are generated from parsing and are not on the route model.